Kheng2023/Drupal-Migration-Blog/03-yaml-structure.md

       * `selector`: The specific key in your JSON file.
   * **ids:** Specifically identifies which field makes each record unique (to avoid duplicates).

-> **Note:** I purposely made some errors in the YAML in the video to demonstrate debugging.
-Watch the video to see how we fix them\!

 ## 3\.
 Process (Transformation)

 This is where you will work the most—understanding plugins and mapping data.